fogoplayer/space-bridge/docs/client-signature.md

 void

 #### Throws
-`SpaceBridgeClientOnlyError` - the function is being called outside of a browser environment
+`SpaceBridgeEnvironmentError` - the function is being called outside of a browser environment